 It is important that we first see what problems are there before going for solutions.
-The following pose difficulty to non-native speakers who wish to speak like native speakers.

-How language is used cannot really be separated from one’s behaviour except with conscious effort by the language user to separate his/her speech manner from the social behaviour around.
+Language use can hardly be separated from one’s behaviour except with conscious effort by the language user to separate his/her speech manner from the social behaviour around.
 The circle of linguistic influence a person is exposed to goes a long way in determining his language proficiency.
 If for instance one is discussing with friends in an informal setting where the friends are non-native speakers of English, the speech manner will most likely be casual and highly colloquial.
 In a formal setting, one is quite likely to be more coordinated in his speech.
 Those moments of casual discussions can go a long way reducing one’s concentration on the correct articulation of sounds thereby impeding the person’s adoption of the native English accent.

-The English variety that one is exposed to
+The English Variety that One is Exposed to

-Develop your speech organs by constant practice
+Develop your speech organs through constant practice

-Internalized the speech skills
+Internalize the speech skills

-Be sure your really intend to learn
+Be sure you really intend to learn

 Record your speech and listen to it